anniecherk/anniecherk.github.io/_posts/2025-05-28-ai-workflows.md

 categories: computers
 ---

-workflows for ai coding, 05/25

 its bananas out there.

-six months ago ai coding tools were take-them-or-leave-them, and now they have foundationally changed the way i work. and things are different by the week.
+six months ago ai coding tools were take-them-or-leave-them. now they have foundationally changed the way i work. and things are changing by the week.

 here is how i think it's worth approaching ai coding as of late may 2025: